Wild Atlantic Way

 Céide Fields is located just 35 minutes from Great National Hotel Ballina.

-With miles of beautiful shoreline and some of the best unspoilt beaches, the scenic beauty of Lacken is quite unrivalled.
+With miles of beautiful shoreline and stunning unspoilt beaches, the scenic beauty of Lacken is quite unrivalled.
 This area is steeped in history with many monastic ruins to explore, rich in archaeology with the Céide Fields nearby.
-The area is abundant in flora, fauna, beautiful beaches and pure fresh air to exhilarate even the most weary traveller.
+The area is abundant in flora, fauna, beautiful beaches and pure fresh air to exhilarate even the weariest traveller.

 Killala is a picturesque seaside village six and a half miles north-west of Ballina in north Mayo.
 The town of Killala is famous in Irish history for the part it played in the 1798 rebellion - "The Year of the French".